List of airports in Nigeria

 This is a list of airports in Nigeria, grouped by type and sorted by location.

-Nigeria has 32 airports, 26 of which are operated by the Federal Airports Authority of Nigeria (FAAN), and five of which are functional international airports.
+Nigeria has 36 airports, most of which are operated by the Federal Airports Authority of Nigeria (FAAN), and 13 of which are functional international airports.
 It also has a state-owned airport located in Akwa Ibom State.
 In addition, there are airstrips or airfields scattered around the country, built mainly by the Nigerian Air Force and multinational oil companies.
 Nigeria has only one private-public partnership airport, operated by Bi-Courtney Aviation Services Ltd - Murtala Muhammed Airport Two.

 Airports

 Airport names shown in bold have scheduled passenger service on commercial airlines.